truenas/documentation/content/SCALE/SCALETutorials/Virtualization/CreatingManagingVMsSCALE.md

 {{< expand "Click Here for More Information" "v" >}}
 ![CreateVMWCPUMemSCALE](/images/SCALE/22.12/CreateVMWCPUMemSCALE.png "VM CPU and Memory")

 If you selected Windows as the **Guest Operating System**, the **Virtual CPUs** field displays a default value of 2.
 Note that the VM operating system might have operational or licensing restrictions on the number of CPUs.
-The default value for the number of cores per virtual CPU socket is 1, and pre-populates the **Cores** field.
+The default value for the number of cores per virtual CPU socket is 1 and pre-populates the **Cores** field.
 The default value for the number of threads per core is also 1, and displays in the **Threads** field.

-The next field, **Optional: CPU Set (Examples:0-3.8-11)** defines the CPU set, and is optional.
-Inputing a value here allows you to specify the logical cores that the VM is allowed to use based on CPU topology.
+The following field, **Optional: CPU Set (Examples:0-3.8-11)** defines the CPU set, and is optional.
+Inputting a value here allows you to specify the logical cores that the VM can use based on CPU topology.

-The checkbox **Pin vcpus** is related to the previous field, **Optional: CPU Set (Examples:0-3.8-11)**, in that each vcpu is pinned (mapped) into a single cpu number by following the order you just defined for the CPU set.
-The number of vcpus must be equal to the number of cpus in the CPU set.
+The checkbox **Pin vcpus** is related to the previous field, **Optional: CPU Set (Examples:0-3.8-11)**, in that each vCPU is pinned (mapped) into a single CPU number by following the order you just defined for the CPU set.
+The number of vCPUs must be equal to the number of CPUs in the CPU set.
 This checkbox is not selected by default.

 The **CPU Mode** default is **Custom**.
 When **Custom** is selected, you have the option of choosing a **CPU Model** from the dropdown list in the next field.
 You can also choose **Host Model** or **Host Passthrough** as the **CPU Mode**, but in these instances the next field, **CPU Model**, does not apply.

-**Memory Size (Examples: 500KiB, 500M, 2 TB)** is a required field which pre-populates with a value of 4 GiB if you chose a Windows OS.
+**Memory Size (Examples: 500KiB, 500M, 2 TB)** is a required field that pre-populates with a value of 4 GiB if you chose a Windows OS.
 It is recommended that you increase this value, but your configuration will depend on the resources available for your VM.

 **Minimum Memory Size** is an optional field.
 When not specified, the guest system is given the fixed amount of memory specified in **Memory Size (Examples: 500KiB, 500M, 2 TB)**.
 When **Minimum Memory Size** is specified, the guest system is given memory within the range **Minimum Memory Size** and **Memory Size (Examples: 500KiB, 500M, 2 TB)** as needed.

 The next field, **Optional: NUMA nodeset (Example: 0-1)** is also not populated by default as it is not required.
-If you specified CPU set you can then specify a NUMA nodeset to improve memory locally.
+If you specified a CPU set, you can then specify a NUMA nodeset to improve memory locally.

 Click **Next**.
 {{< /expand >}}